peteroupc/peteroupc.github.io/random.md

 | 2 | 60 | 601 |
 | 4 | 60 | 1282 |

-An application concerned about generating any possible permutation of a list when shuffling it would be well advised&mdash;
+An application concerned about generating every possible distinct permutation of a list when shuffling it would be well advised&mdash;
 - to use an unpredictable-random implementation, or
 - if speed is a concern and computer and information security is not, to use a PRNG&mdash;
     - that meets or exceeds the quality requirements of a statistical-random implementation,